github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication-recovery-methods.md

 **Warning:** Using a fallback number is a last resort.
 We recommend configuring additional recovery methods if you set a fallback authentication number.
 - Bad actors may attack cell phone carriers, so SMS authentication is risky.
-- SMS messages are only supported for certain countries outside the US; for the list, see "[Countries where SMS authentication is supported](/articles/countries-where-sms-authentication-is-supported)".
+- SMS messages are only supported for certain countries outside the US; for the list, see "[AUTOTITLE](/authentication/securing-your-account-with-two-factor-authentication-2fa/countries-where-sms-authentication-is-supported)".

 {% endwarning %}